smitelli/cosmodoc/src/content/topics/menu-functions/index.md

 bbool PromptLevelWarp(void)
 {
 #ifdef HAS_MAP_11
-#   define MAXMAP "13"
+#   define MAX_MAP "13"
     word levels[] = {0, 1, 4, 5, 8, 9, 12, 13, 16, 17, 20, 2, 3};
 #else
-#   define MAXMAP "12"
+#   define MAX_MAP "12"
     word levels[] = {0, 1, 4, 5, 8, 9, 12, 13, 16, 17, 2, 3};
 #endif
 ```

 This menu has a slightly different range based on the episode being played.
 In Episode 1 `HAS_MAP_11` is defined, indicating eleven regular maps, while episodes 2 and 3 only have ten.
 All episodes have two bonus maps in addition to the regular ones.
-Here a `MAXMAP` macro is defined to adjust the prompt text to the actual number of maps available, and the `levels[]` array is initialized with the internal level numbers of the map progression.
+Here a `MAX_MAP` macro is defined to adjust the prompt text to the actual number of maps available, and the `levels[]` array is initialized with the internal level numbers of the map progression.

 The distinction between maps and levels, while usually inconsequential, matters here.
 The **maps** are the concrete data grids that the players and actors can move around, and the **levels** track the sequential order in which the maps are played.
 Levels 0 and 1 correspond to maps 1 and 2, which is logical and simple enough to follow.
 In the gameplay progression, however, the next level in sequence is one of the "bonus" levels, selected based on how many stars the player collected.
 These bonus levels occupy level slots 2 and 3, and switching logic selects one (or none) of them dynamically.
 By the time level slot 4/5 are reached, maps 3/4 are loaded.
 Then level slots 6/7 _replay_ the same bonus map(s), and level slot 8 begins map 5.
 This pattern continues until the game ends.
 (See {{< lookup/cref NextLevel >}} for the implementation of this progression.)